 The typeface and colours of the text and rings can be changed using CSS

-controls the colour of
+variables.
+The --fitness-value controls the colour of

 the values in the footer.